 ISO refers to certification as a “procedure by which a [neutral] third party gives written assurance that a product, process or service conforms to specified requirements.”
 This written assurance often comes in the form of a certification mark or label applied to a product or its documentation, and/or a listing in a publicly available registry.
 OmniAir adheres to the ISO definition and conducts its device and system certification programs accordingly.

-After OmniAir receives the fee – to set up the applicant in the OmniAir database – applicants are asked to send product directly to an Omniair-accredited test lab.
-One the lab test is completed, the lab sends the report to OmniAir for review.
-If warranted the device will receive an OmniAir-certificate with number and be entered into the publicly available OmniAir-Certified online database.
+After OmniAir receives the fee – to set up the applicant in the OmniAir database – applicants are asked to send the product directly to an Omniair-accredited test lab.
+Once the lab test is completed, the lab sends the report to OmniAir for review.
+If warranted the device will receive an OmniAir-certificate with a number and be entered into the publicly available OmniAir-Certified online database.